Guidelines for supervisors

 - The Legal Practitioners’ Liability Committee has published a Key Risk Checklist: Tips for effective supervision.

-- The Queensland Law Society has produced a Guide to Effective Supervision in Legal Practice.
+- The Queensland Law Society has also produced a checklist for supervision.